FRRouting/frr/doc/user/bgp.rst

 .. clicmd:: neighbor A.B.C.D graceful-restart

-   This command will enable BGP graceful restart ifunctionality at the peer level.
+   This command will enable BGP graceful restart functionality at the peer level.

 .. clicmd:: neighbor A.B.C.D graceful-restart-helper